 Prescribed PRN medications used for purposes other than behavior (coughing, runny noses, slightly elevated temperature) may be given to an individual according to the parameters set by the physician without calling the DPM or RN prior to administering the medication.
 Nurses will review all PRN dosing frequency at each monthly nurse's visit and PRNs must be documented appropriately on MAR.
 All PRN medications require a follow up note in the MAR after 1 hour.

 Medication Errors

 Following the Call protocol: Including but not limited to:

 - o Failure to administer

-- o Wrong dose
+- Wrong dose

-- o Wrong time
+- Wrong time

-- o Wrong individual
+- Wrong individual

 - Wrong medication

-- \circ Wrong route
+- Wrong route

 Seizures

 Always follow the seizure protocol individualized per individual supported.